naruto7878/Training-code/4-SQL/Notes/Readme.md

     * from clause if you want to select from a filtered table
     * where clause if you want to select some data and use it as a way to filter your data
 * Subqueries are inside of '()' syntax

+# Common Table Expression (CTE)
+* Creating a temporary table in SQL to do some operations on
+* Almost the same as a subquery but it generates a temporary table
+* Seems very useless to us (because it is at the moment) but more complex databases that have 30-50 tables can make temporary tables extremely useful to save work and rewriting the same join statement 50 times

 # Set Operations
 * Special type of join